 Description

-How to make delicious, healthy, vegan Refried Beans from scratch using dry beans on the stove top or in your instant pot.
+How to make delicious, healthy, Refried Beans from scratch using dry beans or canned beans on the stovetop or in your instant pot.
+Allow 8-24 hours soaking time for dried beans.

 Ingredients